Aypahyo/Aypahyo.github.io/prep/_post/2013-4-27-tictactoe-refined.md

 Systemstate is a generated string for the UI.
 It looks like a seperate object or concept that actually wants to exist.
-As a matter of fact t he game can be represented by using a <a href="https://en.wikipedia.org/wiki/Finite-state_machine" target="_blank">finite-state machine</a>.
+As a matter of fact t he game can be represented by using a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 At the point where the viewModel wants to get the state the call should look more like one of the following options:
 <pre>public String Systemstate { get { return game.getState.ToString(); } }
 public String Systemstate { get { return game.state.ToString(); } }